Rev. Deborah Lee

 Rev. Dr. Larry Foy

-Regional Director, Los Angeles
+Regional Program Director, Los Angeles

 The Rev. Dr. Larry W. Foy leads our Justice Not Jails program.
 He is a public theologian, social ethicist, and community activist.
 His educational background, training, and life experience has contributed to his development as a Christian scholar and passionate advocate for social justice.
 He holds earned degrees in theology, ethics, and law.
 He has taught theology and ethics at Elmhurst College, Elmhurst Illinois, Westmont College, Santa Barbara, California, and Northern Baptist Theological Seminary, Chicago, Illinois.